Avoiding Injury while you get back outdoors

 However, there is one problem with spring: Many of us take it a little too easy over the winter and wind up putting on a little extra weight, so when the warm weather finally arrives, we take to the streets faster than a fly to you know what.
 We want to lose that excess poundage, but we often try to do it too quickly and injure ourselves.
 Let’s investigate a few ways to avoid those early spring injuries.

 One of the biggest threats every spring comes from the sudden melt of all that snow.
-This year, more than 400 centimetres of snow fell on Ottawa, and when it melts it ends up in culverts, streams and rivers and can run at an incredible pace.
+When it melts it ends up in culverts, streams and rivers and can run at an incredible pace.
 Always keep kids away from fast-moving water in the spring.

 Another sure sign of spring is seeing all the runners attacking the roads.
 For most of us, training indoors on a treadmill is reason enough to go insane.
-I had a patient recently explain that she was training for last weekend’s Paris marathon, and had to do her long runs — up to four hours — on a treadmill.
-I find after 30 minutes that “stop” button looks awfully tempting.
+I had a patient recently explain that she was training for a marathon, and had to do her long runs — up to four hours — on a treadmill.
+I find after 30 minutes that the “stop” button looks awfully tempting.

 A rule of thumb when developing a training program, especially the spring, is the 10 per cent rule.
 Each week don’t increase your overall time or mileage by more than 10 per cent.
 Continue this for three weeks.
 In the fourth week, decrease your time or mileage by 40 per cent to give your body a chance to recover.